About the Institute

 The Semel Institute for Neuroscience and Human Behavior at UCLA (formally the Neuropsychiatric Institute at UCLA (NPI)) is a world renowned multidisciplinary research institute whose preeminent faculty is dedicated to the study of mind, brain, and behavior.
 Since its founding five decades ago, the Institute has assembled more than 370 physicians, clinical researchers, and scientists who work collaboratively to study psychiatric and neurological disorders and to develop new and effective treatments that improve lives.

 Through research, education, and patient care, these scientists are unraveling the mysteries of complex human behavior.
-Researchers are identifying the biological, psychological, behavioral, and socio-cultural underpinnings of the human experience, as well as the causes and consequences of disorders ranging from autism, addiction, and Alzheimer’s disease, to depression, mental retardation, and multiple sclerosis.
+Researchers are identifying the biological, psychological, behavioral, and socio-cultural underpinnings of the human experience, as well as the causes and consequences of disorders such as: autism, addiction, anxiety disorders, ADHD, OCD, Alzheimer’s disease, bipolar disorder, depression, tic disorders, schizophrenia.